dementia13/quinnstagram/README.md

 Began with stretch features because I couldn't stand the way the bare-bones app looked.
 This means that I ran out of time to get user sign-up working.
 I had difficulty getting the two toolbars to display diffently.
 I wanted to have logout on a separate screen selected by the user button on the bottom toolbar, but I couldn't get that button working.
+This feature will be included, along with user sign-up, in next week's submission

 ## Open-source libraries used